jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-17-emax-tinyhawk-freestyle-complete-review-and-setup/index.md

 #### Maiden flight, stock 2 x 1S 450mah batteries.

 <div style="text-align: center">
- <iframe width="560" height="315" src="https://www.youtube.com/embed/uaqb8IDhddY?list=PLt8_2AobQjAdaL2fUZM8zd6xzNZdMt0nz&index=0&rel=0" frameBorder="0" allowFullScreen title="Emax Tinyhawk Freestyle maiden flight"></iframe>
+ <iframe width="560" height="315" src="https://www.youtube.com/embed/uaqb8IDhddY?list=PLt8_2AobQjAdaL2fUZM8zd6xzNZdMt0nz&index=0&rel=0" frameBorder="0" allowFullScreen title="Emax Tinyhawk Freestyle maiden flight" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 Immediately during the maiden flight right after I took off **I noticed how much power this thing has and how locked in the tune is**.
 Great job by Emax there.
 A big part of how the [Emax Tinyhawk Freestyle][1] handles is thanks to the amazing [Avan Rush 2.5 inch tri-blade props][3].
 Those give you really precise handling in turns.
 At the same time, they don't seem to consume a ton of amps.
 The Tinyhawk Freestyle is so lightweight and zips around so fast that you really won't be able to believe how fast it goes from the moment you take off as soon as you punch that throttle.